mrolle45/scopetools/scopetools/scopescommon.md

 A tree object is created simply by calling its class constructor.

+**Building** a tree means creating several `TreeT` objects and arranging them in a hierarchical structure.
+This structure parallels the tree structure of scopes in a particular program.
+Building the tree includes setting the static properties of the objects.
+It requires starting with the following:

+- The program to be examined.
+This is in the form of a **source** object, with type `SrcT`.
+It provides all the elements of the program, in program order.
+- A **traverser**.
+This is an object which will walk through the source and find items of interest.
+The traverser is written specifically for the type `SrcT`.
+The traverser works in program order, moving up and down the scope hierarchy[^trav-visit].
+- A **builder**.
+This is a single object which will create the `TreeT` objects, build their hierarchical structure, and set their static properties.
+It responds to items found by the traverser, and calls various methods on the tree objects.
+The builder moves up and down the tree structure and applies the methods to whichever tree object it is currently visiting.
+- A **root** `TreeT` ROOT object at the top of the hierarchy being built.
+[^trav-visit]:
+For example, the traverser may be working on a CLASS named `C`, then find a nested CLASS named `C.D`, then find items about `C.D` and its descendant scopes, and then return to `C` and find more items about `C`.
+All of this occurs in the same sequence as the overall python program.

+The entire process of accumulating information from the program occurs in two or three stages:
+1. A `Scope` tree is built using the traverser and the source.
+This is always a `Scope` tree, regardless of the actual `TreeT` type.
+2. Static information for each `Scope` is collected.
+This actually takes place simultaneously with the above step, to avoid traversing the source object twice.

+If `TreeT` is other than `Scope`:

+3. A parallel `TreeT` structure is created.
+This does not use the traverser.
+Each `TreeT` references its corresponding `Scope`.

+At this point, the tree is considered to be built, as all the static information is now present.

+The application may alter dynamic properties of the objects as it wishes, possibly using reports from the traverser.
 The tree is **built** by the following:
     `with `**tree.build()**`:`
-In this context, call tree-building methods of `tree`.
+- In this context, call tree-building methods of `tree`.
-After this context, any `TreeT` dependent cleanup is performed.
+- After this context, any `TreeT` dependent cleanup is performed.
 For FUNC and CLASS trees, this includes registering the name of the new tree with the parent tree.

 ## Nesting Methods

 `with `**tree.nest**`(kind, src: SrcT) as subtree:` This creates the subtree and calls the context manager `subtree.build()`
-In this context, call setter methods of `subtree`.
+- In this context, call setter methods of `subtree`.

 Convenient aliases are: **tree.nestXXX**`(src: SrcT)` which calls `tree.nest(tree.XXX, src)`  XXX is the name of any member of `Kind`.